As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This term was derived from the Ancient Greek word “kruos,” which means “icy cold.”
 Together, these words became Quartz Crystal in the English language.
 The chemical formula for quartz crystal is SiO2.

-Quartz Crystals are formed via the hydrothermal process and can be found in three different geological formations.
+Quartz Crystals are formed via hydrothermal processes and can be found in three different geological formations.
 These environments are:

-In general, these quartz crystals utilize the hydrothermal process to add molecules to their surface and grow layer by layer.
-Let’s take a look at how quartz crystals are formed in all three different environments.
+These quartz crystals generally use hydrothermal processes to add molecules to their surface and grow layer by layer.
+Let’s examine how quartz crystals are formed in all three different environments.

 How Do Quartz Crystals Form in Igneous Rocks?

-Macrocrystalline Quartz is among the most important elements for the formation of igneous rocks, such as silica-rich molten rocks or pegmatites.
+Macrocrystalline Quartz is among the most essential elements for forming igneous rocks, such as silica-rich molten or pegmatite rocks.

 Igneous rocks, such as molten rocks, are a mixture of positively charged metal cations: